ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 This is the foundation for using the flexbox model, and as soon as that's understood, more interesting things lie ahead.

-Here is where I wrap up the Introduction o the Flexbox model, and this is the next article in line, **[the flex container properties](https://github.com/ohansemmanuel/Understanding-Flexbox/blob/master/2. flex container/flex-container.md)**
+Here is where I wrap up the Introduction to the Flexbox model, and this is the next article in line, **[THE FLEX-CONTAINER PROPERTIES](https://github.com/ohansemmanuel/Understanding-Flexbox/blob/master/2. flex container/flex-container.md)**

-If you think you like how this article is coming along, don't forget to help [spread the word on Twitter](http://www.twitter.com/intent/tweet?text=I am currently reading this super cool article on the Flexbox model via @ohansemmanuel.
+_If you think you like how this article is coming along, please don't forget to help [spread the word on Twitter](http://www.twitter.com/intent/tweet?text=I am currently reading this super cool article on the Flexbox model via @ohansemmanuel.
 Check it out https://github.com/ohansemmanuel/Understanding-Flexbox).
-Much appreciated! and If for any reasons you'd prefer to the entire tutorial as a single pdf document you can have access to anytime and on any device, [just tell me where to send it](https://ohansemmanuel.typeform.com/to/zD5yI7).
+Much appreciated! and if for any reasons you'd prefer to read the entire tutorial as a single pdf document, one you can have access to at anytime and on any device, [just tell me where to send it](https://ohansemmanuel.typeform.com/to/zD5yI7)._